Common Eye Disorders

 What are some common eye disorders?

 The following list gives a brief description of common eye disorders.
 Talk with your healthcare provider or an ophthalmologist or optometrist for more information.

 Age-related macular degeneration.
-The age-related breaking down, or degeneration, of the macula area of the retina of the eye.
+The age-related breaking down, or degeneration, of the macula.
+The macula is the central part of the retina.